microanees/networkassessment/README.md

 Step 3: Run the Deployment validation script
 --------------------------------------------

-Create a folder in your pc and copy AssessmentTool.py, networkAssessmentComponents.py and switches.txt file.
+Create a folder in your pc and copy AssessmentTool.py and networkAssessmentComponents.py scripts.

+Create a text file called switches.txt in the same folder.

 Add the IP addresses (eAPI enabled) of all the Arista switches in the network.
-Remove the existing IP address we have in the file.

 Run the AssessmentTool.py Python script.
 It will prompt you for the switch username and password of the Arista switches.